dobrematei14/GAN-based-Sensor-Pattern-Noise-Restoration/README.md

 4. **Dataset Generation**: Create training pairs from compressed images and their SPN
 5. **Model Training**: Train the GAN model using the generated dataset

+## Current Implementation Status

+The current GAN implementation serves as a placeholder and basic framework for the project.
+It includes:

+- Basic generator and discriminator architectures
+- Simple training loop with basic loss functions
+- Environment variable-based configuration
+- Basic logging and progress tracking

+This implementation provides a foundation for the following planned improvements.

+## Planned Improvements

+Based on recent research in image restoration using GANs, particularly the Hourglass Block-GAN approach [1], several significant improvements are planned:

+1. **Hourglass Structure**:
+   - Implementing a new hourglass architecture that preserves deep layer characteristics
+   - Better handling of high compression artifacts through improved skip connections
+   - Enhanced feature preservation in the encoder-decoder structure

+2. **Frequency-based Loss Functions**:
+   - Low Frequency (LF) loss for handling smooth regions
+   - High Frequency (HF) loss using pretrained VGG-16 for detailed features
+   - Combined loss functions to improve restoration of both fine details and overall structure

+3. **Blocking Artifact Removal**:
+   - Enhanced handling of JPEG compression artifacts
+   - Better preservation of image identity and quality at high compression rates
+   - Improved SPN pattern preservation during restoration

+These improvements will be particularly valuable for our SPN restoration task, as they address similar challenges in image quality restoration and artifact removal.

+[1] Si, J., & Kim, S. (2024).
+Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block-GAN.
+Computers, Materials & Continua, 78(3), 2893-2908. https://doi.org/10.32604/cmc.2023.046081

 ## Requirements

 - Python 3.x